-Many of the complicating factors in generating PRCs arise from the fact that neurons are inherently noisy on several time-scales.
-There is usually a considerable amount of variation in the inter-spike intervals of "periodically" firing neurons.
-This jitter in inter-spike intervals confounds the change in phase that is due to a stimulus.
-Furthermore, neuronal firing is typically not stationary over the time-scales on which PRCs are measured, and a PRC can change significantly with the firing rate of a neuron.
-Other important issues that need consideration when constructing PRCs arise from the inherent nonlinearities and slow-timescale processes of neuronal dynamics.
+Many of the complicating factors in generating PRCs arise from the fact that neurons are inherently noisy on several timescales.
+There is usually a considerable amount of variation in the interspike intervals of "periodically" firing neurons.
+This jitter in interspike intervals confounds the change in phase that is due to a stimulus.
+Furthermore, neuronal firing is typically not stationary over the timescales on which PRCs are measured, and a PRC can change significantly with the firing rate of a neuron.
+Other important issues that need consideration when constructing PRCs arise from the inherent nonlinearities and slow timescale processes of neuronal dynamics.
 These issues include determining the appropriate stimuli and deciding how long to wait between stimuli.

 In this chapter, we will discuss many of the complicating factors that arise when generating PRCs for real neurons or "realistic" model neurons.
-In sections 2 and 3, we focus on theoretical issues for which noise is not a factor.
+In Sects.
+2 and 3, we focus on theoretical issues for which noise is not a factor.
 Section 2 addresses issues around the stimulus waveforms used to generate the PRC.
-Section 3 discusses the effects of slow-time-scale processes, such as spike frequency adaption, on the phase response properties of a neuron.
-In sections 4 and 5, we discuss issues that arise when measuring PRCs in "real-world" noisy conditions.
-Section 4 deals with issues that are present during data acquisition, and section 5 discusses fitting "noisy" PRC data to extract the underlying PRC and quantifying the stochastic variation of the phase responses.
-Finally, in section 6, we describe an alternative method to generate PRCs using small amplitude white noise stimuli.
+Section 3 discusses the effects of slow timescale processes, such as spike frequency adaption, on the phase response properties of a neuron.
+In Sects.
+4 and 5, we discuss issues that arise when measuring PRCs in "real-world" noisy conditions.
+Section 4 deals with issues that are present during data acquisition, and Sect.
+5 discusses fitting "noisy" PRC data to extract the underlying PRC and quantifying the stochastic variation of the phase responses.
+Finally, in Sect.
+6, we describe an alternative method to generate PRCs using small amplitude white noise stimuli.

-2. Choosing an appropriate stimulus
+2 Choosing an Appropriate Stimulus

-PRCs are often used to predict the phase-locking dynamics of coupled neurons, using either spike-time response curve (STRC) maps (e.g. (Canavier, 2005; Netoff et al., 2005) also see Chapter Z) or the theory of weakly coupled oscillators (e.g. (Ermentrout & Kopell, 1991; Kuramoto, 1984); also see Chapter X and Y) as follows:
+PRCs are often used to predict the phase-locking dynamics of coupled neurons, using either spike-time response curve (STRC) maps (e.g., (Canavier 2005; Netoff et al. 2005) also see Chap.
+4) or the theory of weakly coupled oscillators (e.g., (Ermentrout & Kopell 1991; Kuramoto 1984); also see Chaps.
+1 and 2) as follows:

-(1) The STRC map approach can be used for networks in which synaptic inputs can be moderately strong but must be sufficiently brief.
+- 1. The STRC map approach can be used for networks in which synaptic inputs can be moderately strong but must be sufficiently brief.
 The limiting assumption of STRC map approach is that the effect of any input to a neuron must be complete before the next input arrives.
 In this case, the PRC can be used to predict the phase shift due to each synaptic input.
-Therefore, if one intends to use the STRC map method to predict phase-locking behavior, then PRCs should be generated using a stimulus that approximates the synaptic input in the neuronal circuit under study.

-(2) The theory of weakly coupled oscillators can be used for completely general coupling but the total coupling current incident on a neuron at any time must be sufficiently small.
-The limiting assumption of this method is that the effects of the inputs sum linearly, i.e. the neurons respond to input like a time-dependent linear oscillator.
+Therefore, if one intends to use the STRC map method to predict phase-locking behavior, then PRCs should be generated using a stimulus that approximates the synaptic input in the neuronal circuit under study. - The theory of weakly coupled oscillators can be used for completely general coupling but the total coupling current incident on a neuron at any time must be sufficiently small.
+The limiting assumption of this method is that the effects of the inputs sum linearly, i.e., the neurons respond to input like a time-dependent linear oscillator.
 The infinitesimal PRC (iPRC), which is used in the theory of weakly coupled oscillators, can be obtained from any PRC generated with sufficiently small perturbations (so long as the perturbation elicits a "measurable" response).
-Typically, current-based stimuli that approximate delta-functions are used.
+Typically, current-based stimuli that approximate delta functions are used.